jamesfmackenzie/chocolatekeen/README.md

 Install/runtime layout:
 * Read-only bundled game data is loaded from `app0:/GAMEDATA/...`
-* On Vita, external episode data placed under `ux0:data/chocolatekeen/GAMEDATA/...` overrides bundled `app0:/GAMEDATA/...` files when present
+* On Vita, you can add Episode 2 and Episode 3 under `ux0:data/chocolatekeen/GAMEDATA/...`
 * Config, save data, mapper data, and other writable files are created under `ux0:data/chocolatekeen/`
 * The build copies `data/GAMEDATA/*` into the VPK, so Episode One is available immediately after install
-* Bundled episode data still ships in the VPK under `app0:/GAMEDATA/KEEN1`, `app0:/GAMEDATA/KEEN2`, and `app0:/GAMEDATA/KEEN3`
+* If more than one episode is available, the Vita build automatically shows the launcher at startup

 Notes:
 * The Vita build defaults to software rendering (`USE_OPENGL=0`).